Friday, March 7, 2025

 Monday, March 18, 2024

-Should we worry about the potential of AI?
+Should we worry about the changes brought about by AI?

 At the time when writing was primarily reserved for official and religious documents, philosophers polished their craft through meticulous oral arguments.
 The advent of papyrus expanded access to recorded knowledge, which raised concerns for Plato: "For this invention will produce forgetfulness in the minds of those who learn to use it because they will not practice their memory.
 Their trust in writing, produced by external characters which are no part of themselves, will discourage the use of their own memory within them."
 Plato feared that writing would supplant memorization, potentially leading to intellectual decline.
 Plato was right that writing made memorization of long passages redundant, but it preserved ancient knowledge, among them Plato's ideas.